Project60/org.project60.banking/doc/civibanking-getting-started.md

 As of this writing, there is no GUI for configuring plugins.
 Configuration is done by SQL statements and hand-coding JSON config strings.

 Start by installing the CiviCRM extension.
 This is not available through the extensions GUI.
-Download (or git clone) the code from the github repository and copy the 'extension' directory to Civi's extension directory and then enable it.
+Download a release zip file or tarball from https://github.com/Project60/org.project60.banking/releases.

 Fire up your SQL client of choice such as mysql or phpmyadmin and you should see some new tables in the civi database:
    * civicrm_bank_account